 I continued that education for two years in New York City, where I also studied Meisner again at The Acting Studio with James Price.
 I did some Off-Broadway theater there in Tony n’ Tina’s Wedding.
 I also worked as a temp again at Columbia University Law School where I became good friends with the inimitable Kellis Parker – first black professor at Columbia Law School and one of five black students who integrated the University of North Carolina at Chapel Hill.
 I returned from New York shortly before September 11, 2001, because a temp job I had in the World Trade Center had been cancelled.

 In the following days, months and what turned into years, the conviction within me grew that there was nothing more important than the fight for social justice.

 The act of raising my voice for civil rights, environmental wellness, womens’ reproductive rights and economic equality easily dwarfed the business of bumping up against an industry where I was finding it hard to get even a few lines on a television sitcom.

 I spent some twelve years giving every possible moment as an organizer in the movement for social justice – producing forums, film screenings, conferences, spoken word and musical concerts, and large and small demonstrations from 50 – 150,000 people.

 The experience was incredible.
-I got to travel the world and see and hear things that very few actors in Hollywood have.Though I wouldn’t trade those experiences for anything, the reality is that this hurt me in terms of my timeline in the business..
+I got to travel the world and see and hear things that few actors in Hollywood have.Though I’d do the sam again, the reality is that this hurt me in terms of my timeline in the business..

 Today’s writer/showrunner has revolutionized television.
 Now, more than ever, the stories told on the small and the big screen represent the broad spectrum of human experience, as well as the American scene.
 It is a golden age in television history, and I want to contribute my gifts to the magic of that creation.